 Grande Parade Of Troupes

 The streets are alive with dancing, and local soca music can be heard for miles.
 Anyone is welcome to watch, or even join in the parade.

 The troupes are formed from different villages.
 They're also judged by a panel from the Carnival Committee, as this is a competition.

 The beautiful, highly detailed costumes are judged on color, and the troupes on their performance.

 It is the most colorful day of Carnival.
 Imagine Anguilla, also known as "Rainbow City," getting even more colorful!

-Saturday night is the scene for the Leeward Island Calypso Competition at the Landsome Bowl.
-I've mentioned how ingrained Calypso is in Anguillian culture, so this final competition is not to be missed.
-It is also the last evening event of Carnival.
+Come night fall, the Leeward Island Calypso Competition takes place at the Landsome Bowl.
+Calypso is ingrained into Anguillian culture, so this final competition is not to be missed.

-The very last day of Carnival brings together the avid racing boats lovers.
-Sunday is the Champion of Champions boatrace.
-This is where the winner from each race during Carnival week compete against each other to see who really is the Champion of Champions.
+The very last day of Carnival brings together avid boat racing lovers.
+Sunday the 11th is the Champion of Champions boatrace.
+This is where the winner from each race during Carnival week competes against each other to see who really is the Champion of Champions.

 Boats Get Ready for The Champion of Champions A Class Race

 Sandy Ground is always packed for this Sunday sailing afternoon.
 The atmosphere is a lot less chaotic than at the beginning of the Carnival week on August Monday.
 But the crowds are as supportive as ever.
 It is a great way to close the Carnival season and soak up the island's unique culture all at the same time.